You know what they say…

-Well, screw it – it’s time to share all the juicy gossip from Atlassian’s flagship Team 23 event!
+“What happens in Vegas stays in Vegas”… well, screw it – it’s time to share all the juicy gossip from Atlassian’s Team 23 event!

 Keep on reading for a summary of all the biggest news and announcements made at Team ’23